 POWER STRUGGLE is excellent for catalyzing classroom and community discussions about what ordinary citizens can do to affect change.

-Both 86-minute and 52-minute versions included on DVD, Blu-ray, and digital streaming on New Day Films and Kanopy (www.kanopy.com/product/power-struggle).
+Both 86-minute and 52-minute versions are included on the DVD, Blu-ray, and digital streaming on New Day Films and Kanopy (www.kanopy.com/product/power-struggle).